CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/challenge-4.md

    - `kpi_customer_value` table exists

 3. **Check the Tables folder** in Lakehouse explorer:
-   - All Gold layer tables should be visible with Delta Lake format
+   - All Gold layer tables should be visible with the Delta Lake format

 ---